 - Can be used to target early adopters who may be more understanding of bugs

-Disadvantages to the phased approach:
+Disadvantages of the phased approach:

 - Having to maintain the old system brings an additional cost